Police village: Formation

 Almost all of the communities that once held that status have since been erected into villages, towns, or cities or amalgamated into other municipalities.
 Russell still exists as such a body.

 Police villages were dissolved with provincial acts creating new municipalities.
 In 1971, the creation of York Region resulted in the dissolution of Holland Landing, King City, Maple, Mount Albert, Nobleton, Queensville, Schomberg, Sharon, Thornhill, and Unionville as police villages.
 The responsibilities of the police village boards were shifted to other boards or the municipality to which the police village was amalgamated.
 For example, the trustees of the police village of King City were deemed a commission for the King City Hydro-Electric System, which became a local board of the township of King with full transfer of all rights and obligations.

+Benefits of police village status

+Police village status allowed a community to establish its own council to direct spending on local priorities, such as roadways, sidewalks, drainage, lighting, sanitation, fire protection, and policing.